What are credit card merchant services?

 - An interchange fee is owed to the bank that issued the credit card being used for the transaction.

 Together, these non-negotiable fees work out to between 2% and 4% per transaction.
+More on the assessment and interchange fees here.

 Above the interchange fee and the assessment fee merchant service/payment gateway providers charge a markup that can include: